ShabuShabu/Belay/README.md

 ## ToDo

 - Add http tests for the builder
+- Add tests for scoped model events and `boot` method
 - Non-existing relationships will have to be saved before the model
 - World domination